kumardeepakme/enablejavascript.dev/README.md

-# **enablejavascript.xyz**
+# **enablejavascript.dev**

-### Enable JavaScript in all modern browsers.
+### Activate JavaScript in today's browsers.

-Nowadays almost all web pages contain JavaScript, a scripting programming language that runs on visitor's web browser.
-It makes web pages functional for specific purposes and if disabled for some reason, the content or the functionality of the web page can be limited or unavailable.
-Here you can find instructions on how to enable JavaScript in most commonly used browsers.
+In the present digital landscape, virtually every website incorporates JavaScript - a scripting language executed on the visitor's web browser.
+JavaScript enhances web pages with specific functionalities, and if deactivated, it may restrict or render the content and features inaccessible.
+This website provides step-by-step instructions on enabling JavaScript across widely-used browsers.

+#### Targeted Browsers:
+- Google Chrome
+- Safari
+- Mozilla Firefox
+- Microsoft Edge
+- Opera
+- Brave
+- Arc

+#### Step-by-Step Instructions:
+The guide is structured with detailed step-by-step instructions for each supported browser, ensuring a tailored and user-friendly experience.
+Navigate through the specific sections for your browser, where you'll find concise and easy-to-follow steps to enable JavaScript seamlessly.

+#### Contact Information:
+For support or reporting issues, please raise them directly in this GitHub repository.
+Alternatively, feel free to email me at [inbox@kumardeepak.xyz](inbox@kumardeepak.xyz).
+Your feedback is valuable, and I am here to assist you.

+---

-> This repository is only used for tracking issues & requests for [https://enablejavascript.xyz](https://enablejavascript.xyz)
+> This repository exclusively serves as a tracking platform for issues and requests related to [https://enablejavascript.dev](https://enablejavascript.dev)

-Made with :heart: by [Kumar Deepak](https://kumardeepak.xyz)
+Crafted with :heart: by [Kumar Deepak](https://kumardeepak.xyz)